 The awarding agency will be the USAMRAA.
 The USAMRAA Contracting and Grants Officers are the only individuals authorized to obligate funds and bind the Federal Government.
 Authorization to begin performance will be received via an award document (contract, grant, or cooperative agreement, as applicable) signed by the USAMRAA Contracting or Grants Officer.
 No commitment on the part of the Government should be inferred from discussions with any other individual.

 A recommended for funding notification is NOT an authorization to begin performance or a guarantee of an award.
-Awards will be made no later than September 30, 2017.
+Contingent upon funding availability, awards will be made no later than September 30, 2018.
 Refer to the General Submission Instructions, Appendix 3, for additional information.